bhaecker/feasibility-study-ML-on-ECC/README.md

 ![curve](https://github.com/bhaecker/feasibility-study-ML-on-ECC/blob/master/images/curve97.png)

+For being cryptographically relevant, the curve has to be chosen with a very large prime.
+For the curve ``secp256k1`` used in Bitcoin for example, ``p`` is equal to ``2^256 - 2^32 - 977``.
+For the sake of understandability, we analyse curves with much lower prime numbers in the following and hope that we can transfer the insides to curves over higher primes.

 ### Multiplication
 We are interested in multipliying points on a curve with an integer, where multiplication is defined from addition as usual.
 Multiplication of a point on the curve with an integer *k* yields another point on the curve.
 So let *P* be a point on a curve with parameters *a,b,p* and *k* some integer, then *``Q = P  k``* is easy to compute.